 Neural machine translation (NMT)

-NMT takes into account the entire context of the text rather than a few words.
-The translation is based on constructing and using neural networks, and essentially imitates how the brain works – a process called deep learning.
+NMT takes into account the entire context of the text rather than just focusing on a few words at a time.
+Neural machine translation is based on constructing and using neural networks, and essentially imitates how the brain works – a process called deep learning.
 One similarity with SMT is that a very large amount of data is required to build up a neural network and map out the various meanings of words according to different contexts.

 So, how do these neural networks actually work?

-During the actual translation process, the meaning of each word is recognised and encoded as a vector, based on its association with all the other words in the sentence.
+During the actual translation process, the meaning of each word is recognised and encoded as a vector (a sequence of numbers), based on its association with all the other words in the sentence.
 This vector is then decoded in the target language.
 The same is then done for all the other words in the rest of the sentence.

 In effect, NMT reproduces the context-based meaning of each word in the target language, rather than translating a single word or phrase in isolation.
 As a result, it often produces higher quality translations because it can better take into account complex syntax and grammar, such as gender agreement and levels of formality.

 NMT is largely seen to be better quality than SMT (it is said to reduce the need for post-editing by 25%).
-It is more fluent as it considers entire sentences rather than phrases in isolation and it can independently make translation choices even if they did not occur often in the training data, which is a significant advantage over SMT.
+It produces more fluent translations as it considers entire sentences rather than phrases in isolation, and it can independently make translation choices even if they did not occur often in the training data, which is a significant advantage over SMT.